remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Rural Grading and Land Prep Sites

-Hillside grading operations and land preparation projects exist in locations specifically chosen for low development—which also means low security infrastructure.
+Hillside grading operations and land preparation projects exist in locations specifically chosen for low development, which also means low security infrastructure.
 These sites store diesel fuel for dozers and excavators, house expensive GPS-equipped grading equipment, and operate for months before any permanent structures exist.

-Contractors implementing remote construction site protection at grading operations report 85-95% reductions in fuel theft and equipment tampering compared to sites relying on periodic guard patrols or passive camera recording.
+A 40-acre grading site needs 3 to 4 strategically positioned pole cameras to achieve complete perimeter coverage and monitor equipment staging areas.
+That same site would need 8 to 12 guards working overlapping shifts to patrol effectively.
+Contractors implementing remote construction site protection at grading operations report 85 to 95% reductions in fuel theft and equipment tampering compared to sites relying on periodic guard patrols or passive camera recording.

 Off-Grid Foundation Work and Early Phases